fhermeni/btrplace-executor/README.md

 If the build succeeded, the resulting jar will be automatically installed in your local maven repository and available in the `target` sub-folder.

+## Usage ##

+Have a look at the `Executor` class.
+You will have to provide custom `actuators` to make the abstract actions of BtrPlace fit your environment.

 ## Copyright ##
 Copyright (c) 2013 University of Nice-Sophia Antipolis.
 See `LICENSE.txt` for details